-Indications Vocabulary Hodgkin's Lymphoma Hodgkins, ABVD, Chest, Omeprazole, Chemotherapy, MD, FI, MR, Told, Port Peripheral Neuropathy Transplant, Peripheral, P, Levels, Neurontin, Marrow, Therapy, Done, Copay, MR Mantle Cell Lymphoma Cycles, Velcade, Mantel, Location, Therapy, Allogeneic, MD, Positive, Status, Cycle Cellulitis Cellulitis, Currently, Doxycycline, Redness, Foot, Lymph, Ankle, Anxiety, Rule, Doxazosin Hypercalcemia Continues, Hypercalcemic, Pamidronate, Radiation, Due, Hospitalization, Weekly, Taking, Schedule, Potassium

-An indication can correspond to a certain type of medication which may trigger specific reactions commonly associated with these drugs.
+Indications Vocabulary Hodgkin's Lymphoma Hodgkins, ABVD, Chest, Omeprazole, Chemotherapy, MD, FI, MR, Told, Port Peripheral Neuropathy Transplant, Peripheral, P, Levels, Neurontin, Marrow, Therapy, Done, Copay, MR Mantle Cell Lymphoma Cycles, Velcade, Mantel, Location, Therapy, Allogeneic, MD, Positive, Status, Cycle Cellulitis Cellulitis, Currently, Doxycycline, Redness, Foot, Lymph, Ankle, Anxiety, Rule, Doxazosin Hypercalcemia Continues, Hypercalcemic, Pamidronate, Radiation, Due, Hospitalization, Weekly, Taking, Schedule, Potassium which may trigger specific reactions commonly associated with these drugs.
 The indication can reveal the semantics of the narrative.
 We include 102 unique indications in this dataset to encode a narrative's meta-information vector.

-For the word prediction task on this dataset, words are not stemmed in order to generate interpretable topics.
-Comparing to the meta-information used for 20NG and R52, indication can capture partial or different semantics from the topic information learned from the narrative itself as confirmed by the results shown in Table II.
+For the word prediction task, words are not stemmed in order to generate interpretable topics.
+Comparing to the metainformation used for 20NG and R52, indication can capture partial or different semantics from the topic information learned from the narrative as confirmed by the results shown in Table II.
 The cRNNs conditioned on topic feature achieve lower PPL than those conditioned on the indication feature.
 However, it remains true that cRNNs is not further improved by simply concatenating those features.
 MeTRNN outperforms all other baselines while incorporating both self generated feature and indication information into consideration.